 Why get dental work in Mexico?

-You should get dental work in Mexico because there are professional dentists there that are affordable.
-The reason why so many people cross the border or catch a flight just for dental tourism in Mexico is simple: dental work in Mexico costs up to 80% less than in the US and Canada.
+People get dental work in Mexico because there are professional dentists there that are affordable.
+Dental work in Mexico costs up to 80% less than in the US and Canada.

-Mexico welcomes over one million medical tourists each year, with around 70% coming from the southern states of California, Texas, and Arizona.
+Mexico welcomes over one million medical tourists each year.
+Around 70% come from the southern states of California, Texas, and Arizona.
 The majority travel for dental work in Mexico including implants, braces, veneers, and other cosmetic dentistry.

-But it's not just the southern states, the US market size in 2022 was $11.7 billion and is expected to be worth 35.9 billion by 2032, according to Yahoo Finance.
+But it's not just the southern states.
+The US market size in 2022 was $11.7 billion and may grow to be 35.9 billion by 2032, according to Yahoo Finance.

 Even if you have the best dental insurance, your plan likely won't come close to covering the cost of cosmetic dentistry and elective treatments.
 Major restorative work will probably exceed your annual limits, too.
-Some Mexican clinics do accept US dental plans to help with your treatment cost, so it's worth asking your chosen clinic about this.
+Some Mexican clinics do accept US dental plans to help with your treatment cost.
+It's worth asking your chosen clinic about this.

-Getting dental work done in Mexico isn't just about the cost, though.
+Getting dental in Mexico isn't just about the cost, though.
 Aside from this, visitors are generally impressed with the standards of hygiene and care they experience.

-There is heavy competition, particularly in the towns in Mexico known for hosting guests in search of lower-cost dental care, and this pushes dentists to constantly invest in the best equipment and training.
+There is heavy competition, particularly in the towns in Mexico known for hosting guests in search of lower-cost dental care.
+This pushes dentists to constantly invest in the best equipment and training.
 The majority of dentists in Mexico speak very good English and take pride in the work they do.

-You can also benefit from shorter wait times, especially if you need to see a specialist like an endodontist (for a root canal) or periodontist (for gum problems).
-Many clinics have dentists from all specialties working in one place, so you don't need to wait weeks or travel miles for an appointment.
+You can also benefit from shorter wait times.
+This is especially if you need to see a specialist like an endodontist or periodontist (for gum problems).
+Many clinics have dentists from all specialties working in one place.
+That means you don't need to wait weeks or travel miles for an appointment.

 With over 15 years of experience, the Medical Tourism Corporation collaborates closely with internationally recognized clinics, particularly in Mexico.
 Their focus is on ensuring safe and affordable dental care, coupled with a streamlined experience for their patients.

-They offer comprehensive services, including the arrangement of a trip manager who can greet you upon your arrival, organization of pre-operative and post-operative dental consultations, and all-inclusive dental vacation packages.
+They offer comprehensive services, including the arrangement of a trip manager who can greet you upon your arrival.
+They can also organize pre-operative and post-operative dental consultations, and all-inclusive dental vacation packages.

 Is it safe to get dental work in Mexico?